 - Duplicate title fee: $8.20

 Filing a Lien: Security agreements must be originals, certified copies or carbon copies.
-The filing fees are as follow:
+The filing fees are as follows:

 - $5.00 per page per side, on any document up to legal size and $5.00 per page per side on additional documents to be filed with security agreement, such as power of attorney, one/same affidavit or list of collateral.

-- $10.00 per page per side, on any document over legal size and $10.00 per page per side on any additional documents, such as power of attorney, one/same affidavit or list of collateral.
+- $10.00 per page per side, on any document over legal size and $10.00 per page per side on any additional documents, such as power of attorney, one/same affidavit or list of collateral if they are also over legal size.
+Otherwise, they would be $5.00 per page per side.

 Sales tax is based on the purchase price of a vehicle and the owner's residential address that is used on the title assignment or title work done by the dealership.